 - Want to record your wildlife viewings?
 Absolutely!
 Find a Bioblitz event and contribute your data to iNaturalist.

 The Parks Canada mobile application is available on Android (version 4.4 and up) and iOS (version iOS 9.0 and up), including support for iPhone 4s devices.
 Many features are available off-line making it a useful tool for international travellers who have planned their visit while in an internet connected area.
 Download the app today!

 Whistlers Campground - Closed for reconstruction in 2019

-This year will mark the end of one era and the dawn of a new one for the iconic Whistlers campground.
-This special place that has created so many memories is scheduled for reconstruction that will begin in fall 2018 and continue right through all of 2019.
-The campground will be closed for reconstruction for the full 2019 camping season and will reopen in 2020.
+This year will mark the end of one era and the dawn of a new one for the iconic Whistlers Campground.
+To meet the needs of today's traveller, major reconstruction will begin in fall 2018 and continue throughout all of 2019.
+When the campground reopens, visitors will be greeted with:

 - New registration centre

 The prairies of Alberta meet the peaks of the Rocky Mountains in Waterton Lakes National Park.
 This beautiful landscape was impacted by a wildfire in September 2017.

 Waterton Lakes National Park is open and ready to welcome visitors in 2018, however, areas of Waterton Lakes National Park remain closed due to safety hazards and infrastructure damage from the Kenow Wildfire.

 Visit our What's open in 2018 page for an up-to-date list of open areas.